ConduitIO/conduit-connector-protocol/README.md

 ## Acknowledgments

-We took inspiration for our plugin implementation from [hashicorp/terraform-plugin-go](https://github.com/hashicorp/terraform-plugin-go).
+We took inspiration for our connector implementation from [hashicorp/terraform-plugin-go](https://github.com/hashicorp/terraform-plugin-go).